How does the council come to decisions

 Image-forming council meetings

-These take place in different forms: informational, advisory and image-forming.
-Each form has a different purpose and can be organized by different initiators.
+These take various forms: informational, advisory, and educational.
+Each form has a different purpose and can be organized by different groups.

 • Informational

-The college provides the council with information on a topic.
-This may include, for example, an update on the progress of a project or a presentation on a new initiative.
+The executive board provides the council with information on a particular topic.
+This could include, for example, an update on the progress of a project or a presentation on a new initiative.

-Interested parties are welcome to attend as listeners.
+Interested parties are welcome to attend as observers.

 • Advisory

-The college gauges the council's opinion on policy issues or possible solutions.
-This can be done, for example, in the run-up to a council proposal or on issues on which the college itself can decide.
-The college asks questions and solicits responses from council and citizen members.
+The Executive Board seeks the Council’s views on policy issues or potential solutions.
+This may occur, for example, in the run-up to a Council proposal or regarding matters on which the Executive Board has the authority to decide.
+The Executive Board poses questions and solicits feedback from Council members and members of the public.

-These image-forming council meetings deal with concrete proposals from the college that the council must ultimately decide on.
-The goal of image-forming is for the council to get a clear picture of the proposal: What is it about?
-What are the consequences?
-Who were involved in the preparation?
+These informational council meetings focus on specific proposals from the executive board that the council will ultimately vote on.
+The purpose of these meetings is to provide the council with a clear understanding of the proposal: What is it about?
+What are the implications?
+Who was involved in its preparation?

 Judgmental council meetings

-During judgment-forming council meetings, there is an opportunity to speak on an agenda item.
-Speakers can give their opinions on the topic in the first term, after which council and citizen members can ask additional questions.
+During deliberative council meetings, members of the public have the opportunity to speak on an item on the agenda.
+Speakers may express their views on the topic during the first session, after which council members and members of the public may ask additional questions.

 Would you like to join or speak in?